sunpy/sunpy.org/about/coordination_meet_2025.rst

 Registration
 ------------
 The meeting is open to everyone.
-While the deadline for in-person attendance has passed, **you can still register to attend online**.
+While the deadline for full in-person attendance has passed, **you can still register to attend online**,
+and we also welcome **in-person attendees for the Friday session (20 June)** if you are local or able to join on short notice.

 Please fill in the form below if you're interested in joining virtually: https://forms.gle/mDL7RmwY2NTRhsyW